HiPERCAM/hipercam/docs/reduction.rst

 ----------------

 Linked apertures can be very useful if your target is simply too faint or near others to track well.
-However, they bring the danger, especially in long runs, of atmospheric refraction shifting the relative positions of the linked apertures, leading to loss of flux.
+However, they should only be used as a last resort, especially for long runs, because of differential image motion due to atmopsheric refraction which can lead to loss of flux.
 This is particularly the case in the u-band.
-I have not, but will at some point, implement a two-pass reduction to get round this issue, but in the meantime, if you have to link an aperture, try to do so with a nearby object to minimise the distortion.
+If you have to link an aperture, try to do so with a nearby object to minimise the distortion.
 It does not need to be super-bright (although preferably it should be brighter than your target), or your main comparison; the key point should be that its position can be securely tracked.
+If your target is reasonably trackable but simply a bit faint, then the ``fit_alpha`` parameter is worth exploring as it effectively offsets from the reference targets by a variable amount that averages over the previous 1/fit_alpha frames.
+This allows you to ride over frames that are too faint.
+This for example is an effective way to cope with deep eclipses whilst allowing for differential image motion in a way that linked apertures cannot manage.

 Problems with PGPLOT windows
 ----------------------------